 Competition Featuring 19 High School Marching Bands to Take Place at SHI Stadium in Piscataway on Oct.
 29, 2022

 Piscataway, N.J.
 (October 10, 2022) – High school performers will bring live music to SHI Stadium in Piscataway on Saturday, Oct.
-29 as marching bands from throughout Massachusetts, New Jersey, Pennsylvania and Virginia compete in the 2022 Bands of America New Jersey Regional Championship, presented by Yamaha.
+29 as marching bands from throughout Massachusetts, New Jersey, Pennsylvania, and Virginia compete in the 2022 Bands of America New Jersey Regional Championship, presented by Yamaha.
 Bands of America Championships are the premier marching band events in the nation and are entertaining, family-friendly events featuring live music, choreography, and competition.

-Hosted by Rutgers University Marching Scarlet Knights, the Bands of America (BOA) New Jersey Regional Championship will feature 19 high school marching bands in preliminary competition.
+Hosted by the Rutgers University Marching Scarlet Knights, the Bands of America (BOA) New Jersey Regional Championship will feature 19 high school marching bands in preliminary competition.
 A panel of nationally recognized music educators and marching band experts will evaluate the bands.
 The top 12 scoring bands will advance to the evening finals competition.
-The event will include an exhibition performance by Rutgers University.
+The event will include an exhibition performance by the Rutgers University Marching Scarlet Knights.

 The Bands of America New Jersey Regional Championship, presented by Yamaha, is one of 26 Bands of America marching band championships across the country this fall, providing positively life-changing experiences for students, teachers, and fans.

 “Music for All is about building leaders and celebrating teachers.
-The Bands of America Championship in Piscataway is a celebration of music education at its finest, showcasing the excellence, teamwork, and student leadership of the region’s outstanding marching bands,” says Jeremy L. Earnhart, President and CEO of Music for All, the non-profit educational organization that presents Bands of America programs.
+The Bands of America Regional Championship in Piscataway is a celebration of music education at its finest, showcasing the excellence, teamwork, and student leadership of the region’s outstanding marching bands,” says Jeremy L. Earnhart, President and CEO of Music for All, the non-profit educational organization that presents Bands of America programs.
 “These young performers and their achievements advocate for the importance of music education in schools locally and nationwide.”

 Music and arts involvement teaches young people many skills necessary to succeed in life, including problem-solving, decision-making, self-confidence, self-discipline, personal responsibility, teamwork, and more.
 Research shows attendance and graduation rates are higher for students who participate in their school music programs.
 The College Entrance Examination Board found that students involved in public school music programs scored, on average, 107 points higher on the SAT than students with no participation.